How To Make and Answer Calls with your Amazon Echo

 Sending voice messages with Alexa

-Voice messages are another neat feature of the Alexa app that allow you to send audio messages to someone.
-They are like pre-recorded voicemail messages and can be useful for quick updates or messages when you don’t have time for a full phone call.
+Voice messages are another neat feature of the Alexa app that allows you to send audio messages to someone.
+These Alexa app voice messages are like pre-recorded voicemails and can be useful for quick updates or messages when you don’t have time for a full phone call.

-To send a voice message using your Echo, say ‘Alexa, send NAME a message’ and speak your message out loud.
+To send a voice message using your Echo, say “Alexa, send NAME a message” and speak your message out loud.
 Of course, this assumes NAME is a name in your contacts.